 If you or a loved one was in a pedestrian accident, you may be facing costly and invasive medical treatment, a long recovery, and an array of injury-related financial losses.
 If your accident was not your fault, paying for your medical care and other damages should not come out of your pocket.

 A Texas pedestrian accident lawyer with Domingo Garcia can help you fight for compensation from the negligent driver or other party who caused your injuries.
-We will work tirelessly to secure awards for your medical expenses, lost wages, pain and suffering, and more with an insurance claim or possible lawsuit.
+Through an insurance claim or lawsuit, we will work tirelessly to secure awards for your medical expenses, lost wages, pain and suffering, and more.
 Let our firm investigate your accident, build your case, and advocate for you while you focus on healing or caring for your injured loved one.

 Texas Ranks Among the Top 20 in the Nation for Pedestrian Accidents

 Based on accident data from 2016 to 2020, Texas is the 12th most dangerous state in the country for pedestrians, according to Smart Growth America.

 The Texas Department of Transportation (TxDOT) reports that more than 5,000 pedestrian accidents occurred in Texas in 2021, resulting in nearly 1,500 serious injuries.
 During that year, there were 841 pedestrian accident deaths, representing 20 percent of Texas’s total motor vehicle accident fatalities.